shanjiaming/Sentinel-Rosette/README.md

 docker run -it shanjiaming/sentinel-rosette-env:latest
 ```

+Then git clone this repo in the docker container.

-So you don't need to install dependencies.
+By this way, you don't need to install dependencies.

 ### Install dependencies